Guide for Authors

 Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
 If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
 Please indicate your preference for color: in print or on the Web only.
 For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.

-Figures must be limited to those essential to the paper There is no charge for black and while illustrations.
+Figures must be limited to those essential to the paper.
+There is no charge for black and while illustrations.
 Color art in print reproduction costs will be charged to the author (USD 650 for the first color figure and USD 100 for each additional figure in the article).
 Color artwork supplied with your article will appear in color on the web-at no charge.
-Please note: Because of technical complications which can arise by converting color figures to 'gray scale' (for the printed version should you not opt for color in print) please submit in addition usable black and white versions of all the color illustrations.
-If authors do not intend to incur the expense for publication of color figures in the printed journal, then the authors are urged to upload both high quality black and white as well as color versions of the figures on submission of the manuscript.
+Please note: Because of technical complications which can arise by converting color figures to 'gray scale' (for the printed version should you not opt for color in print), please submit in addition usable grayscale or half-tone versions of all the color illustrations which you have optimized prior to submission using Adobe Photo Shop or other method.
+If authors do not intend to incur the expense for publication of color figures in the printed journal, then the authors are urged to upload both high quality black and white (grayscale, half-tone) as well as color versions of the figures on submission of the manuscript.

 Web references: Refrain from using online references if possible.
 When referring to internet sources, for example Wikipedia, please state so clearly, and indicate if this information can be checked and on which date you visited this online source.References: References should begin on a separate page, be double spaced, and be numbered in the order of citation in the text.
 References must include complete author's citations (use of "et al" is accepted only if there are more than six authors in the listing).